demisto/content/Packs/Cymulate/Integrations/Cymulate_v2/README.md

 Multi-Vector Cyber Attack, Breach and Attack Simulation.
-This integration was integrated and tested with API version 1 of cymulate_v2
+This integration was integrated and tested with API version 1 of cymulate
 ## Configure cymulate_v2 on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.